ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 **Note:** We recommend running storage traffic on a vlan which bypasses the firewall as a best practice.
 Running storage traffic through software firewalls will increase latency and adversely affect storage performance.

-1. Install the iSCSI and multipath utilities to your host
+1. Install the iSCSI and multipath utilities to your host:
    - `yum install iscsi-initiator-utils device-mapper-multipath` (RHEL/CentOS)
    - `apt-get install open-iscsi multipath-tools` (Ubuntu/Debian)
 2. Create or edit your multipath configuration file.